richkenmedia/react-boilerplate/src/pages/README.md

+# Pages

-# This folder is for routes
+This folder is for routes